newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 In the Google Cloud Serverless environment, consumer applications are deployed as Google Cloud Functions that are triggered by a Pub/Sub topic.

 When the `sourceId` is a Celerity topic, a Pub/Sub subscription is created without the need for any intermediary infrastructure.
+For other event sources, direct triggers are set up for the consumer handlers for the configured data store, storage bucket or queue event source.

 When tracing is enabled, the built-in Google Cloud metrics and tracing offerings will be used to collect traces and metrics for the handlers.
 Traces and metrics can be collected in to tools like Grafana with plugins that use Google Cloud Trace as a data source.
 You can export logs and metrics to other tools like Grafana with plugins that use Google Cloud Logging and Monitoring as a data source.